 Also of interest is that Seminole has more people living here who work in computers and math than 95% of the places in the US.

 Seminole is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Seminole citizens is substantially higher than the typical US community, as 29.71% of adults in Seminole have at least a bachelor's degree.
+The overall education level of Seminole citizens is substantially higher than the typical US community, as 29.69% of adults in Seminole have at least a bachelor's degree, and the average American community has 21.84%.

+Seminole is a somewhat ethnically-diverse city.
 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seminole residents report their race to be White, followed by Asian.
-Important ancestries of people in Seminole include German, Irish, English, Italian, and French.
+Important ancestries of people in Seminole include German, Irish, English, Italian, and Polish.

 The most common language spoken in Seminole is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Langs. of India.